-Participants.
-We recruited 1,054 participants from Prolific (549 female, 495 male, 10 other; $M{\text{age}} = 34.20 \text{ years}$, 95% CI = [33.08, 35.31]).
+We recruited 1,054 participants from Prolific (549 female, 495 male, 10 other; $M{age} = 34.20$ years, 95% CI [33.08, 35.31]).

-Stimuli.
-From the 100 negative targets in Study 4, Study 5b sampled 10 targets with many shared attributes, and 10 targets with many distinct attributes, using the same approach as Study 5b.
+From the 100 negative targets in Study 4, Study 5b sampled 10 targets with many shared attributes and 10 targets with many distinct attributes, using the same approach as Study 5b.

-Procedure.
 Participants described the 10 distinct negative targets, or the 10 similar negative targets, on 10 separate screens and in random order given the same instructions as in Study 5.
 Then, they rated description distinctiveness and valence as in Study 1.
 Studies 5b used the same primary and secondary measures of description distinctiveness and valence as the previous studies.
-Finally, people indicated their age, gender, etc. as in the previous studies.
+Finally, people indicated their age, gender, and so forth as in the previous studies.

-Measures.
-As pre-registered, Study 5b excluded one blank description and corrected spelling as in Study 1.
+As preregistered, Study 5b excluded one blank description and corrected spelling as in Study 1.